SchlossLab/mikropml-snakemake-workflow/README.md

     ```

 1. Edit the configuration file [`config/config.yml`](config/config.yml).
+    - `dataset`: the path to the dataset as a csv file.
+    - `outcome_colname`: column name of the outcomes for the dataset.
     - `ml_methods`: list of machine learning methods to use.
 Must be supported by mikropml.
     - `kfold`: k number for k-fold cross validation during model training.
     - `ncores`: the number of cores to use for preprocessing and for each `mikropml::run_ml()` call.
 Do not exceed the number of cores you have available.
     - `nseeds`: the number of different random seeds to use for training models with `mikropml::run_ml()`.

+    You can leave these options as-is if you'd like to first make sure the
+    workflow runs without error on your machine before using your own dataset
+    and custom parameters.

     The default config file is suitable for initial testing,
     but we recommend using more cores if available and